 Because the Washington-Centerville Public Library facsimile edition is bound into one volume, two pages are viewable at a time.
 Pages are turned periodically throughout the year with major decorated pages featured during certain holiday seasons (Easter, Christmas, etc.).

-Mrs. Ruth (Fallang) Anderson donated the Book of Kells to Washington-Centerville Public Library in memory of her husband, Dr. Orviel Fallang.
+In early 2007, Mrs. Ruth (Fallang) Anderson donated this replica of the Book of Kells to Washington-Centerville Public Library in memory of her husband, Dr. Orviel Fallang.
 Dr. Fallang was a long-time Library patron and a local veterinarian.
 The book was purchased after his untimely death as a way to honor his memory.
 She and her four children -- Dennis Fallang J.D., David Fallang M.D., Michelle Fallang Patterson Ph.D, and Jennifer Fallang Bell M.D. -- all of whom graduated from Centerville High School, donated this book to the Library so many people could share in its history and beauty.
 Mrs. Anderson passed away in early 2011.

 Our Library is honored to display this rare, donated facsimile edition of the Book of Kells, the world-famous 9th century illuminated manuscript acclaimed as the most beautiful book ever written.

 The Library, which advances no religion or belief system, presents this destination book which has transcended its religious origins to become an object worthy of study - as a window into the past and a source of artistic inspiration for the future.